krishjain2100/SocialNetworkSimulator/README.md

         * Correctly prints "No friend suggestions available" if there are no friends-of-friends.
     * `DEGREES_OF_SEPARATION`:
         * Handles requests involving non-existent users ("Atleast one of the users does not exist").
-        * Correctly returns `0` when calculating the distance from a user to themself.
+        * Correctly returns `0` when calculating the distance from a user to themself efficiently.
         * Correctly returns `-1` if there is no path between the two users (they are in disconnected components of the graph).

 * **Post Management**: